 Disney's Animal Kingdom

 Want to see the full list?
-Check out our Touring Plans page.
+Check out our Park Plans page.
 It also lists the suggested sequence of lands or areas to visit by park.
 Each of these is among the most popular attractions within the park that see the highest wait times.
 In some of the parks, it's an easier decision because of the abundance of high-priority attractions.
 At Epcot and Disney’s Hollywood Studios, it’s a more difficult decision, which brings me to my next point.

 If at first you don't succeed, try, try again

-If you see that distribution has ended for one of your chosen attractions such as Elsa and Anna at Princess Fairytale Hall or Toy Story Mania!, you should keep trying.
+If you see that distribution has ended for one of your chosen attractions such as Soarin' or Toy Story Mania!, you should keep trying.
 Go ahead and book three choices, but periodically leading up to your visit, attempt to modify your reservations with the really in-demand attractions.
-Another trick is to try to obtain the in-demand reservation for just one party member, and then copy over your selections to your other party members.
+Another trick is to try to obtain the in-demand reservation for just one party member and then copy over your selections to your other party members.

-Mind the tier system at Epcot and Disney's Hollywood Studios
+Mind the tier system at Epcot, Disney's Hollywood Studios and Disney's Animal Kingdom

-Epcot and Disney’s Hollywood Studios have a tiered structure in place for FastPass+ selections.
+All parks except for Magic Kingdom have a tiered structure in place for FastPass+ selections.
 You can make only one selection from the Tier 1 list of attractions and two selections from the Tier 2 list.
-The Tier 1 attractions include your main headliners, those attractions that you not want to miss.
-Not uncoincidentally, these are the same attractions with the longest waits.
+The Tier 1 attractions include your main headliners, those attractions that you do not want to miss.
+Not surprisingly, these are the same attractions with the longest waits.

 Epcot Tier 1 Attractions and Entertainment